TonyChouteau/tonychouteau/README.md

 ### Hi there 👋

-I am a web and mobile developer working at Mobil-Inn. 💻 \
-Besides that, I offer freelance Shopify/WordPress/custom website development services.
+I am a web and mobile engineer working at Mobil-Inn. 💻 In addition to that, I offer freelance Shopify/WordPress/custom website development services.

-I study as an engineer student at Enssat (Lannion, France). 🎓 \
-I feel passionate about the world of new technologies and I have a great curiosity for very diverse fields.
+I am now a graduated engineer from Enssat (Lannion, France). 🎓 I feel passionate about the world of new technologies, and I have a great curiosity for very diverse fields.

-I love starting, participating (and sometimes finishing 😆) open-source projects in multiple domains. 😇 \
-It simplifies my work and that of the community.
+I love starting, participating (and sometimes finishing 😆) open-source projects in multiple domains. 😇 It simplifies my work and that of the community.

 I'm also a photographer in my spare time. 📸 \